Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 SPI bus and I2C bus to finish a bus data transaction, it also can automatically handle Touch ICs interrupt and start DMA receive/send data from/to Touch ICs according to interrupt type.
-That means THC HW Sequencer understands HIDSPI/HIDI2C transfer protocol, and handle the communication without driver involved, what driver needs to do is just configure the THC properly, and prepare the formatted data packet or handle received data packet.
+That means THC HW Sequencer understands HIDSPI/HIDI2C transfer protocol, and handle the communication without driver involved, what driver needs to do is just configure the woke THC properly, and prepare the woke formatted data packet or handle received data packet.

 As THC supports HIDSPI/HIDI2C protocols, it has SPI controller and I2C subIP in it to expose SPI bus and I2C bus.
 THC also integrates a GPIO controller to provide interrupt line support